Frequently Asked Questions

 A, S and H zone permit holders can access the ramp using their permits for general parking on levels 4 and 5 (time and space restrictions apply).
 For more information regarding the ramp, please review Ramp Information.

 Can my friends/family park on campus?

 The University has a number of parking options available for our guests including metered parking and temporary permits.
-More information can be found on the Visitor Information page.
+Please review Visitor Information for visitor parking options.

 How long may I park at a meter?